Personal data protection at the EUDA

 The European Union Drugs Agency (EUDA), which on 2 July 2024 officially succeeded the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), takes very seriously the protection of data it holds on individuals.
 It implements Regulation (EU) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 (European Union Data Protection Regulation – EUDPR), which lays down the rules on how all the European Union institutions and bodies, such as the EUDA, shall treat the personal data they hold on individuals.

-The protection of natural persons in relation to the processing of personal data is a fundamental right under the Charter of Fundamental Rights of the European Union (Article 8) .
-The Treaty on the Functioning of the European Union (TFEU) provide that everyone has the right to the protection of personal data concerning him or her (Article 16).
+The protection of natural persons in relation to the processing of personal data is a fundamental right under the Charter of Fundamental Rights of the European Union (Article 8).
+The Treaty on the Functioning of the European Union (TFEU) provides that everyone has the right to the protection of personal data concerning them (Article 16).

 Key concepts